Richard Simmons’ cause of death revealed | KRDO

 “The Family wishes to thank everyone for their outpouring of love and support during this time of great loss,” his statement concluded.

-Simmons, a popular fitness personality and staple of ’80s-era TV, died early on Saturday morning July 13.
-He had celebrated his 76th birthday the day prior.
+Simmons, a popular fitness personality and staple of ’80s-era TV, had celebrated his 76th birthday the day prior to his death.
 “We lost an Angel today – a true Angel,” Estey told CNN at the time.

-Soon after his death, reports surfaced that Simmons had fallen in his bathroom the night of his birthday, but declined medical attention at the behest of his housekeeper.
-He was found unresponsive next to his bed the following morning.

 His brother, Lenny Simmons, also paid tribute in a statement shared with CNN last month.